Why was your visa application denied?

 - Unlawful presence in New Zealand – 42 days within turning unlawful

 - Application for reviewing a decision – within 28 days of notice

 - Humanitarian appeal to overturn the decision by the Minister to start cancelation of Temporary Visa – within 28 days of deportation liability notice

 - Appeal to overturn the denial of Residence visa – within 42 days of notification

 NZ Immigration Help has been helping their clients achieve success with their Immigration Appeals for many years and can do so for you too.
-We offer a 100% free consultation where we hear your case and answer all your questions patiently.
+We offer a consultation where we hear your case and answer all your questions patiently.
 Our goal is to be completely transparent about the merits of your case and the chances of success.